tercen/impute_operator/README.md

 ##### Details

-The operator takes all the values of a cell and replaces it with the mean and if all values are NA then it is replaced with zero.
+The operator takes all the values of a cell and replaces the NA with zero.
 The imputation is done per cell.
 There is one value calculated and returned for each of the input cell.